HousedHorse/reli2732-final/study.md

 - all karma is bad karma
 - needs to be discarded or burned away to attain moksha
 - karma weighs you down and prevents you from rising to escape samsara

-## Key Words in Texts

-- jina
-- jiva
-- sallekhana
-- punya
-- pap
-- mahavira
-- tithankara
-- talking about things being repugnant
-- talking about the human body being disgusting or vile